tursunait/Cloud-Hosted-Notebook-Data-Manipulation-Tursunai/README.md

 ## Project Objectives
 1. **Define Top-Selling Items**: Identify items with consistently high sales or revenue to better understand what drives demand.
 2. **Analyze Demand by Courier Status**: Examine how delivery performance impacts sales trends.
-3. **Demand Forecasting**: Predict future demand for top-selling items using time series forecasting, particularly SARIMA, to inform inventory and fulfillment needs.
+3. **Demand Forecasting**: Predict future demand for top-selling items using time series forecasting, particularly Prophet, to inform inventory and fulfillment needs.

 ## Approach and Methodology